WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### Who did you help this week?

 * BSc student re neuropsychology project
+  * KW: Well done!
+I hope your work with them can be shared (thesis? paper? etc)
 * Mentoring w IKG

 #### What did you achieve?

 * Got some good feedback on [subchapter to Project Design in the Turing Way](https://github.com/alan-turing-institute/the-turing-way/pull/2076) - thanks again for sharing with the other students! 💖
+  * KW: Well done!
+Super exciting!
 * Attended IEC conference all week - gave presentation and participated in mentorship programme
+  * KW: Way to go on the talk, and so glad the mentorship as fun
 * Continued retrieving additional clinical factors
 * Worked on MRI pipeline
 * Drafted Turing Way Book Dash application
+  * KW: Fab - excited to review!

 #### What did you struggle with?